2027 수특 영어독해연습 3강 변형문제

 Exercise 3 문화에 따른 주의 과정의 차이

-In Western cultures, ____ are encouraged to discover their internal attributes such as desires and personal goals, and therefore they may be expected to focus their attention on events that are relevant to such desires and goals.
+In Western cultures, individuals are encouraged to discover their internal attributes such as desires and personal goals, and therefore they may be expected to focus their attention on events that are relevant to such desires ____ goals.

-In contrast, in Eastern cultures individuals are ____ attuned to various aspects of ever-important social relations and, as a consequence, they may be expected to attend more broadly to a focal object as well as to its surrounding context, drawing inferences about the relationship between the object and its context.
+In contrast, in Eastern cultures individuals are more attuned to various aspects of ever-important social relations and, as a consequence, they may be expected to attend ____ broadly to a focal object as well as to its surrounding context, drawing inferences about the relationship between the object and its context.

 This ____ of cognition has been called holistic.

-For example, when presented ____ an animated vignette of an underwater scene and subsequently asked to remember what they saw, European Americans were more likely to recall focal objects, whereas Japanese were more likely to refer to contextual information as well as relationships between the focal objects.
+For example, when presented with an animated vignette of an underwater scene and subsequently asked to remember what they saw, European Americans were more likely to recall focal objects, whereas Japanese were more likely to refer to ____ information as well as relationships between the focal objects.

 Exercise 4 가격 하락에 따른 잠재 수요의 가시화